just-do-halee/utils-results/README.md

 # utils-results

-The easiest and most intuitive error handling solution.
+The easiest and most intuitive error handling solution. (no dependencies, about 150 lines pure codes)

 [![Crates.io][crates-badge]][crates-url]